Rohith1221/HackerNews/README.md

 Run the following commands.

 ### `npm install`
-To install all the required packages to run the application.
+To install all the required dependencies to run the application.

 ### `npm start`
 To initialize the application.